openfun/marsha/docs/env.md

 #### DJANGO_CLOUDFRONT_ACCESS_KEY_ID

-The ID of the AWS master account with which we want to sign urls (it is declared in the CloudFront distribution as a signing account).
+The access key ID of the AWS master account (not its account id!) with which we want to sign urls (it is declared in the CloudFront distribution as a signing account).

 Note: Must be associated with a master account as IAM accounts cannot sign URLs.